VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module models adjusts the VMT for the policies entered for the scenario.
 The outputs form this module contains 'Policy' as the suffix in their names

-* This module step uses data sources including ?
+* Data sources include ?
-* This module step uses model types including Linear regression
+* Model types include Linear regression
-* This module step is estimated using the following methods: Parameters hardcoded in script
+* Estimation uses the following methods: Parameters hardcoded in script
-* This module step is documented in R Script only, no md file produced
+* Documented in R Script only, no md file produced

 The models in this model step are: